apache/datasketches-website/docs/Research.md

 Justin Thaler.
 REU project website: A near-optimal algorithm for computing the entropy of a stream, 2007. <http://reu.dimacs.rutgers.edu/ ̃jthaler/>.

 [VSGB05]
 Shobha Venkataraman, Dawn Xiaodong Song, Phillip B. Gibbons, and Avrim Blum.
 New streaming algorithms for fast detection of superspreaders.
-In *Proceedings of NDSS*, 2005.
+In *Internet Society NDSS Proceedings*, 2005.